bradh352/ansible-role-service-bind/README.md

 ## Variables

+- `bind_group`: Optional.
+Name of ansible group for all members participating.
+- `bind_primary`: If `bind_group` is set, required to be set on exactly 1 node that will act as primary.
+- `bind_ip`.
+If `bind_group` is set, required for the ip address for things like secondary update notifications.
 - `bind_recursive`: Boolean.
 Defaults to true.
 Whether or not to allow recursive DNS queries.
 - `bind_use_ipv4`: Boolean.
 Defaults to false.
 Set this to force bind to use